Blog

 $15 per mo/user

 As the name implies, Less Annoying CRM (LACRM) is designed to provide small businesses with a stress-free experience.
 Developed by a team of sales experts, this tool excels in driving team collaboration.
-All team members can access, and update customer information, track progress, and manage tasks from a central location.
-Additionally, the CRM's email logging feature makes it easy to log emails into the CRM from any email provider.
+All team members can access and update customer information, track progress, and manage tasks from a central location.
+Additionally, the CRM’s email logging feature makes it easy to log emails into the CRM from any email provider.

 But what defined Less Annoying CRM (LACRM) for us while testing the platform was its intuitive interface that brings together all the essential tools a salesperson requires in one place.
 On one dashboard, you can see the day’s schedule, tasks, pipeline results, and other activities.

 This simplicity extends to its customizable pipelines.
 You can easily create your workflows and customize the fields based on any information you’d like to track.
 These custom fields in the pipeline allow you to track specific data processes, including values, dates, sources, and other important details.
-Getting these customization right is even easier as the CRM provides templates and tutorial videos for guidance.
+Getting these customizations right is even easier as the CRM provides templates and tutorial videos for guidance.

 In addition, Less Annoying CRM also has a lead report feature.
 This report continuously updates information on every lead in your pipeline, including their current status, contact details, and most recent interactions.
 Having this information ensures that neither you nor your team overlook any lead follow-ups.